Australia Student Visa : Requirements, Processing Time, Fees 2025

 How and When to Apply for an Australian Student Visa?

-The Australian Student Visa process takes a maximum of 124 days prior to the commencement of your course.
-Also, you can travel to Australia a maximum of 90 days prior to the start of your course.
-Under the new SSVF Guidelines. the Australian Student Visa process from India is completely online.
+The Australian Student Visa process takes a maximum of 124 days before the commencement of your course.
+Also, you can travel to Australia a maximum of 90 days prior to the start of your course, under the new SSVF Guidelines.
+The Australian Student Visa process from India is completely online.
 Here are the steps you need to follow

-- To start an online application, you will need to create and log into your ImmiAccount.
+- To start an online application, you must create and log into your ImmiAccount.

-- Applicants should fill out the visa application form corresponding to the visa subclass under which they are eligible to apply.
-(Education agents and Registered Migration Agents (RMAs) based in India who are registered to access the student online lodgement facility can lodge student eVisa applications on the behalf of the student.)
+- Applicants should fill out the visa application form corresponding to the visa subclass under which they can apply.
+(Education agents and Registered Migration Agents (RMAs) based in India registered to access the student online lodgement facility can lodge student eVisa applications on the student's behalf.)

-- To track your application, you will again need to log in to your ImmiAccount.
-You can use your account to attach documents, update passport details, change email, and address details, and check the progress of your application.
+- To track your application, you must again log in to your ImmiAccount.
+You can use your account to attach documents, update passport details, change email and address details, and check the progress of your application.

 What is the minimum IELTS band required for an Australian Student Visa?